taocpp/PEGTL/doc/Install-Guide.md

 The `Makefile` and `.cpp`-files included in the PEGTL distribution archive serve as practical examples on how to develop grammars and applications with the PEGTL.
-Invoking `make` in the main PEGTL directory builds all included example programs and builds and runs all unit tests.
+Invoking `make` in the main PEGTL directory builds all included example programs, and builds and runs all unit tests.

 The `Makefile` is as simple as possible, but should manage to build the examples and unit tests on Linux with GCC and on macOS with Clang (as supplied by Apple).
 When running into problems using other combinations, please consult the `Makefile` for customising the build process.

 ## Embedding the PEGTL